Bedfordshire: Good Neighbour and Village Care Scheme Network

-This project and the role of a Good Neighbour, will help to ensure that older people in rural areas have the relevant information, advice and support they need to help with their well-being and are given opportunities within the communities that they live to in be involved in social activities and interaction to reduce the feelings of loneliness and isolation
+This project, and the role of a Good Neighbour, will help to ensure that older people in rural areas have the relevant information, advice and support they need to help with their well-being and are given opportunities within the communities that they live to in be involved in social activities as well as interaction to reduce the feelings of loneliness and isolation.

 Visit and talk to older people in the community

 - be responsible for a cluster of three to four villages

 - carry out surveys to establish people’s views on available and future services and the quality of life in their communities